-November 23 to 29, 2020 is International Testing Week!
-HIV, hepatitis B and C, sexually transmitted infections, and even COVID-19: take the test!
-Coalition PLUS and its member and partner associations are joining forces to help you take the step!
+November 22 to 28, 2021 is International Testing Week!
+Whether for HIV, hepatitis B and C, sexually transmitted infections, and even some cancers: get tested!
+Coalition PLUS and its member organizations and partners are mobilizing community resources to help you access screening more easily.

 - hepatitis B and C,

 - certain cancers linked to human papillomavirus (HPV).

 As such, our community-based organizations are planning screening campaigns in health centers and off-site in the countries where this is possible.
 Indeed, our activists have the necessary training to ensure and guarantee confidentiality and the personal protective equipment to carry out tests in compliance with general safety and social distancing measures.
 In countries where restrictions on movement remain in place, other solutions will be available such as HIV self-testing.